desaishro/Chess/README.md

 Chess Game Project
 Welcome to the Chess Game project!
 This is a web-based chess game designed for two players to play against each other.
 The project implements the rules of chess in an interactive and user-friendly interface.

-Table of Contents
-Overview
-Features
-Technologies Used
-Setup and Installation
-How to Play
-Screenshots
-Future Enhancements
-Author
-License
 Overview
 This project is a browser-based chess game where two players can compete against each other.
 It offers a clean and intuitive interface with accurate implementation of standard chess rules, ensuring a fun and engaging experience.